 If you find the brain keeps whirring and thinking about all the things you need to remember to do tomorrow, get a notepad.
 Write down all those things.
 It will let the brain relax and let go of trying to remember it all.
 It’s simple, but it works wonders.
 You can even keep a notepad by the bedside in case you have a bout of brain-whirr when trying to sleep.

 So, try a few of these ideas out this week and see if you begin to feel more at ease, and less stressed.
+If you know someone who needs help with stress relief and you want to help, browse our range of stress relief gifts online.
 Tell us how you get on!